14-day cycling tour through North Macedonia and Northern Greece (Meteora)

 Hans and Grietje

-For September 2018 we were on the holiday fair looking for an individual cycling holiday of approx. 20 days in a beautiful area.
+Before September 2018 we searched the holiday fair for a self-guided cycling holiday of about 20 days in a beautiful area.
 There were several tour operators, but none of them could offer a ready-made solution.
 All organisations only had trips for shorter periods.
 It was possible to stick several trips together, but then we would have to pay for the organization and extra costs of bicycle change, transportation and overnight stays.
 However, Eye4Cycling showed initiative and a route was planned from Macedonia to Northern Greece.
 A period of 20 days with some (possible) rest days and an average of 60 km per day in partly mountainous area.
 We had to book the air travel back and forth ourselves, so that we could find the most convenient flights, although they would be happy to mediate.
 After a few weeks we decided to do this, because this was the best proposal.
 The return flight from Thessaloniki to Amsterdam however would cost 180 euros more on the scheduled date per person than 3 days later.
 Within 1 day, Eye4cycling had arranged for us to stay 3 more days at the last hotel which cost only 120 euros extra for 2 persons.
 Now that is what i call service.
 All planned transits went exactly as agreed.
 The first evening we arrived at the hotel in Ohrid at 10 pm, but it was no problem to still serve us a hot meal.
 The next morning the bikes were arranged.
 These were of excellent quality.
 We didn't need the included emergency/repair kit, but it gave us a safe feeling.
 The navigation always brought us to our next hotel without any problems, bar for one little malfunction.
 The route was variable in landscapes, as we had hoped, so that we could experience a different nature every day.
 It was striking that we drove through beautiful valleys with almost uninhabited villages because the youth prefers cities, or even rather, the rich West.
 Also the hotels were very diverse, but all of good quality.
 The food and drink in both Macedonia and Greece are of good quality, especially Macedonia is very cheap.
 The 3 extra days in Thessaloniki were a wonderful addition in this historic city.
 We were so satisfied with the organisation, which we have offered to make a positive report on this.
 Hansel and Gretel (false names because of privacy)

 20 December 2018